What is Against the Spread (ATS)?

 Most against the spread betting is done in what is called a straight bet.
 A straight bet is the most common type of bet for betting on the NFL, NBA, College Football & Basketball.
 It consists of one singular pick against the spread, where a bettor wagers on either the favorite or underdog in one game.

-Another way to bet against the spread is to place a parlay wager.
-With parlays, bettors can make multiple bets against the spread, needing all of them to win for their ticket to cash.
+Another way to get involved with ATS betting is to place a parlay wager.
+With parlays, bettors can make multiple ATS wagers, needing all of them to win for their ticket to cash.
 Parlays are harder to win than straight bets, as bettors need multiple outcomes to work out in their favor, but they also have the potential to pay out more than straight bets as a result.

 NFL – Football: